Bea Green

 Natural forms have always been central to her environmentally-conscious work.
 This website shows a cross section and evolution of that work, much of which illustrates the negative impacts humans have on other species and our planet's future.
 Concerned about that future, Bea has spent many years working in forestry, setting up a Native Woodland and several organic orchards.

-Bea is an active member of South West Sculptors, a group of around 50 sculptors creating works in a wide range of styles and materials.
-Bea is also a member of the Green Maker Initiative (GMI), a group committed to reducing their environmental impact; amongst many other ways to achieve this, Bea uses renewable energy to fire her kiln.
+Bea is a member of the Green Maker Initiative (GMI), a group committed to reducing their environmental impact; amongst many other ways to achieve this, Bea uses renewable energy to fire her kiln.
+She is also a member of the West Country Potters' Association (WPA) and Cotswold Sculptors' Association (CSA).

 Picture